PegorK/f32/README.md

     <img src="images/f32_1.jpg" alt="f32" width="300"/>
 </div>

-Since I don't have fancy signal testing equipment I relied on some manually testing such as seeing if I can still connect to the device and control the LED.
-In a clear line of sight test with the f32 placed about 3ft off the ground I was able to connect to the f32 and perform scans/control the LED at roughly 120ft!
+Since I don't have fancy signal testing equipment I relied on some manual testing such as seeing if I can still connect to the device and control the LED.
+In a clear line of sight test with the f32 placed about 3ft off the ground I was able to connect and perform scans/control the LED at roughly 120ft!
 This can be seen in my highly necessary depiction below.

 <div align="center">
     <img src="images/test_1.png" alt="f32" width="650"/>